vectara/react-chatbot/README.md

 ##### isLoading: `boolean`

 A boolean value indicating whether or not a chat API request is still pending

+##### isStreamingResponse: `boolean`

+A boolean value indicating whether or not the API is still streaming a response to the browser.
+(Only available if streaming is enabled)

 ##### hasError: `boolean`